 We call it critical reflection.
 You might call it analysis, meaning-making, integration or integrative learning.
 No matter the name, the principle is the same.
 It’s asking students to:

 - step away from their coursework or project;

 - and make sense of what’s going on by connecting their experience, theory and tacit knowledge.

-Hands-on experience is important, but engaged-learning theorists and practitioners agree that the doing isn’t the only thing that matters.
+Hands-on experience is important, but community-engaged learning theorists and practitioners agree that the doing isn’t the only thing that matters.
 Students need reflection to understand how their limited experience fits within a bigger picture.

 Articles and Tools

 - Read “Generating, Deepening, and Documenting Learning: The Power of Critical Reflection in Applied Learning” by Sarah L. Ash and Patti H. Clayton to better understand the importance of critical reflection and how to do it well.

 - Attending the two-day Faculty Institute on Community Engaged Learning and Teaching (CELT)

 - Applying to join the yearlong Engaged Faculty Fellowship Program

 - Applying for an Office of Engagement Initiatives grant